 - Mindful Rituals: Eating in a calm environment, at regular times, and chewing thoroughly enhances digestion.

-Core Principles of Ayurvedic Nutrition
+Core Principles for Ayurvedic Diet Recipes

 Understanding the Three Doshas

 At its core, Ayurveda, meaning “the science of life,” is a holistic lifestyle that emphasizes balance.
-Specifically, the three Doshas—Vata, Pitta, and Kapha—are combinations of the five elements (Ether, Air, Fire, Water, Earth) that shape your physical and mental traits.
+Specifically, the three Doshas—Vata, Pitta, and Kapha—are combinations of the five elements (ether, air, fire, water, earth) that shape your physical and mental traits.
 To understand the basics of this approach, explore our guide on Ayurvedic diet fundamentals.
 For example, everyone has all three Doshas, but one or two dominate, forming your unique constitution (Prakriti).
 Here’s a quick overview:

 - Vata (Air + Ether): Governs movement and creativity.
 Vata types are light, enthusiastic, but may face anxiety, dry skin, or irregular digestion when imbalanced.